CHEM - Chemistry

 Experimental studies of modern chemical instrumentation.
 Experiments include basic electronics, UV-Vis spectroscopy, fluorometry, FTIR, gas chromatography, gas chromatography-mass spectrometry, atomic absorption spectroscopy, potentiometry, polarography.

-Prerequisite(s): (CHEM 2115 with a minimum grade of C and CHEM 2315 with a minimum grade of C and CHEM 3112 with a minimum grade of C and CHEM 3312 with a minimum grade of C and MATH 1131 and CHEM 4175 (may be taken concurrently))
+Prerequisite(s): (CHEM 2115 with a minimum grade of C and CHEM 2315 with a minimum grade of C and CHEM 3112 with a minimum grade of C and CHEM 3312 with a minimum grade of C and MATH 1131 with a minimum grade of C) and CHEM 4175 (may be taken concurrently)

 CHEM 4381L Forensic Chemistry I Lab (0-3-1)